Recently Viewed:Maui Travel Tips Maui Travel Tips

-There is a wide range of accommodation on Maui, including high-end resorts, hotels, bed and breakfasts, and rentals.
+There are a wide range of accommodation on Maui, including high-end resorts, hotels, bed and breakfasts, and rentals.
 You’ll find resorts and hotels in Kapalua, Kaanapali, Lahaina, Kihei, Makena and Wailea on Maui’s sunny western coast as well as one resort in Hana in east Maui.

 Any time of year is a good time to visit Maui.
-The average temperature here is between 23˚-29˚ C. Summer, between April and November, is warmer and drier while winter, between December and March, is a bit cooler.
+The average temperature here is between 23˚ - 29 C˚.
+Summer, between April and November, is warmer and drier while winter, between December and March, is a bit cooler.
 Trade winds keep things comfortable year-round.
 It is generally drier on the western (leeward) side and wetter on the eastern (windward) side.

 Travelling on Maui

-You can get around Maui by shuttle, tour bus, taxi, or by public transport.
+You can get around Maui by shuttle, tour bus, taxi, or public transport.
 But to really experience all that Maui offers you should consider reserving a rental car in advance from the Kahului or Kapalua Airport.

-Hawaii’s currency is the US dollar.
+Hawaii’s currency is the U.S. dollar.
 You can exchange currency at Kahului Airport (OGG), at the other major neighbouring island airports, and at resort destinations.
 Major credit cards are widely accepted and ATM machines are plentiful.
 Travellers cheques are accepted at many businesses.

 What to Pack

 It's warm in Hawaii, so pack your summer attire.
-You may want to bring a jacket or jumper for the evenings.
+You may want to bring a jacket or sweater for the evenings.
 Bring warmer clothes if you plan on visiting higher elevations like Haleakala National Park.
 Suits and ties are very rarely worn here.
 Bring some casual dress clothes or resort wear if you plan on experiencing Hawaii's nightlife.
 You can buy an aloha shirt and thongs (or slippers, as the locals call them) when you get here.

-US standards on tipping apply:
+U.S. standards on tipping apply: